-As I describe the Corpay AP Automation solution to our business partners, the response is typically some version of “This seems like a no-brainer.
+As I describe the Corpay Payment Automation solution to our business partners, the response is typically some version of “This seems like a no-brainer.
 Why doesn’t every business do this?”
 While adoption is accelerating rapidly, the majority of U.S. businesses are still using manual, antiquated processes to pay their suppliers.
-The main reasons that businesses are not focused on automating their payments are 1) they don’t realize a solution exists that can streamline their processes, reduce costs, and mitigate risks, and 2) they have misconceptions around what payment automation means.
+Some reasons that businesses are not focused on automating their payments are that they don’t realize a solution exists that can streamline their processes, reduce costs, and mitigate risks, and they have misconceptions around what payment automation means.

 Here are the most common misconceptions we hear, and the reality of automating payments with Corpay:

 We will have less control if we are not signing checks.

 Reality: We mimic your current approval process to give you at least the same level of control.
 Our solution allows you to set very sophisticated approval rules if desired.
 For example, you can say payments under $1k don’t need approval, payments from $1 to $5k are approved by 1 person, payments above $5k are approved by 2 people, and payments above $50k are approved by the CFO.
 Also, the approver no longer needs to be in the office – they can securely log in to our cloud-based software and make approvals from wherever they are.